herfinggi/herfinggi/README.md

-- 👋 Hi, I’m @herfinggi
-- 👀 I’m interested in Data
-- 🌱 I’m currently learning Data Science and Digital Marketing
+I am a bachelors degree of Matematics. passionate about Big Data and Digital Marketing enthusiast.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me e-mail:herfinggi.ayuwindi@gmail.com

 <!---
 herfinggi/herfinggi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.